 These recipes are fashioned to maximize our Cocktail Basics list.
 They are pretty classic, and you will see lots of variations of these.
 Try them!
-The recipes that follow are our favorite ratios and mixes, but you may like things a little different.
+The recipes that follow are our favorite ratios and mixes, but you may have your own preferences.
 A great source is Cocktail DB for alternates.
 If you fancy gin, head on over to our gin cocktail recipes.

 Whiskey (or Whisky)